jharlow/www/src/posts/some-agent-patterns.md

 [namely, it's more important than ever for software engineers to ask themselves if something is ethical to implement. in particular, is the agent you are attempting to build being deployed to ethical purposes?]: #
 [large language models are a technology whose very existence sparks ethical questions. how was it trained? where does the energy come from? who benefits from it's propagation? on that basis, if you can't articulate a strong moral reason why an agent _should_ exist, then a strong argument already exists that it probably shouldn't.]: #

+A lot of my work over the past month has been implementing agents.
+As I've done so, I've been thinking a lot about what agents are, and how to implement them well.
+Obviously, I won't be able to improve upon the many resources on how to implement agents in various frameworks and languages, but I did want to jot down some of my thoughts about what patterns I'm noticing emerge as "best practice" across many of these sources.

+More importantly, I wanted to use this post as an exercise to sharpen my own understanding of what an agent is, and how to think about implementing agents as a feature developer.
+Understandably, I see a lot of aggrandizing agent development, but to me it seems simpler than a lot of engineers seem to make it sound.
+Largely, I hope this writing helps give word to that feeling so that I can be corrected if I'm wrong.

 ## What is an agent?

 A lot of confusion in building agents arises from the question of what an agent is.
 From the reading I've done on building agents, I would describe dominant understanding of what an agent is as a "harness-focused definition".